SebasSosa10/SebasSosa10/README.md

 <h2><img src = "https://github.com/7oSkaaa/7oSkaaa/blob/main/Images/about_me.gif?raw=true" width = 50px> About me </h2>

-My interest in continuing to learn and my willingness to work as a team are aspects that I highlight and a proactive attitude to collaborate in different areas
+I am a software developer specializing in backend development.
+My main focus is working with technologies such as Java with Spring, Python, JavaScript, MySQL, Linux, and Git.
+I have gained experience in designing and developing robust and scalable applications, both in enterprise environments and personal projects.

+I emphasize my interest in continuous learning and my willingness to work as part of a team, along with a proactive attitude to collaborate in various areas.
+As a developer, I have developed strong problem analysis skills and have worked with a wide variety of programming languages, tools, and technologies.
+These aspects highlight my commitment to software development and my ability to adapt to new challenges and work environments.
+Programming is my passion, and I am always eager to apply my knowledge to create efficient, customer-oriented solutions.

 <br>